 A combination of synthetic and natural fibres.
 Practical when switching between water-based and oil-based products on the same project.

 - Prep your space: Cover floors and furniture with drop cloths.
 Use painter’s tape to protect trim and edges.
+If you’re weighing up DIY vs professional painting, roller technique is one of the biggest skill gaps.

 - Load the roller properly: Dip the roller and roll it back and forth on the tray slope to distribute paint evenly.